zicklag/docs-1/configuration/users-roles-permissions.md

 the app, and this cannot be limited.
 This Admin Role provides full, app-wide control to the Project owners, administrators, and creators.
 The Public role comes with all permissions turned off by default and these can be fully reconfigured as needed.
-This Public role determines the access permissions given for any unauthenticated request to app data including un-authenticated users, visitors to your website or any other web request to your Directus Project's API.
+This Public role determines the access permissions given for any unauthenticated request to app data including unauthenticated users, visitors to your website or any other web request to your Directus Project's API.

 In addition, Admins can create as many Roles as they wish and configure permissions granularly.